MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 #### Teams invoke activities

-The list of Teams activity handlers called from the `on_invoke_activity` Teams activity handler includes the following:
+The list of Teams activity handlers called from the `on_invoke_activity` Teams activity handler includes the following invoke types:

 | Invoke types                    | Handler                              | Description                                                  |
 | :-----------------------------  | :----------------------------------- | :----------------------------------------------------------- |